How do I make an appointment?

 Is the cost covered by insurance?

 We participate with Blue Cross Blue Shield and will bill them directly for evaluation services.
 However, it is your responsibility to contact your insurance company to determine benefits/deductible.
-If you have insurance that we do not participate with, you will receive a receipt to submit to your insurance company; some insruance companies will reimburse for a portion of your costs.
+Please be aware that insurance does not cover the full cost of testing even if we accept your insurance.
+If you have insurance that we do not participate with, you will receive a receipt to submit to your insurance company; some insurance companies will reimburse for a portion of your costs.
 When you call your insurance company to verify benefits, ask the following:

 • Is the cost of psychological testing covered?